Colorado sheriff's deputy 'ambushed,' shot while responding to 911 call; manhunt underway for attacker

 A sheriff’s deputy in Colorado was "ambushed" and shot several times early Thursday morning and a manhunt is underway for his attacker, officials said.

-The deputy was responding to a report of a theft in progress shortly after 3 a.m. in the area of U.S. routes 40 and 287 in Lincoln County, the local sheriff’s office said.
+The deputy was responding to a report of a theft in progress shortly after 3 a.m. local time in the area of U.S. routes 40 and 287 in Lincoln County, the local sheriff’s office said.

+FLORIDA GIRL, 11, WHO FENDED OFF ATTEMPTED KIDNAPPER, CREDITS SLIME, ‘LAW & ORDER’ WITH HELPING CATCH SUSPECT

 "A deputy arrived a short time later and was ambushed being shot several times," the Lincoln County Sheriff’s Office said in a post on its Facebook page.